ethersphere/ethereum-environments/README.md

     export AWS_KEYPAIR_NAME=
     export AWS_SECURITY_GROUP=
     export AWS_SECURITY_GROUP_ID=
+    export AWS_REGION=

 You need to source this file in your shell terminal.

     source ./aws.env

-### setting ssh access via authorized_keys

-Create a file `puppet/modules/users/files/.ssh/authorized_keys` within your working copy.
-Put your favourite public keys in there to grant access to the VM for both VM users: `ethereum` and `ubuntu` (admin).
-This file should *not* be under source control to avoid leaking email address etc. (as a precaution it is added to `.gitignore`).
-The format of the file is your usual `~/.ssh/authorized_keys`, simply one public key per line.
-Note that we do not allow unsafe access to the remote vm by vagrant instead force it to connect as `ubuntu` user and your aws private key.
-This means you must add at least your aws public key to this file, otherwise `vagrant ssh` will be denied access after provisioning.

-Note that ssh access to your remote VM is also controlled by your instance's security group.
-If you explicitly whitelisted IP addresses, access will be limited to connections coming from those.

 ### building remote VMs on aws ec2

 `packer/aws-template.json` is the template to create amazon machine instances (ami-s).
 For each node, there is a var file in `packer/nodes`.
 So to build an ec2 ami for say `go-ethereum` node:

     source ./aws.env
-    packer build -var-file=packer/nodes/go-ethereum.json packer/aws-template.json
+    packer build -var 'node=go-ethereum' -var 'name=go-ethereum' packer/aws.json

 VMs are available for the following nodes:

 * cpp-ethereum (ethereum full node client cpp implementation built from head of master branch)
 * go-ethereum (ethereum full node client go implementation built from head of master branch)

-user variables overwritten in `packer/nodes/<NODENAME>.json`
+user variables in `packer/aws.json` can be overwritten on the command line.
-- `nodename`: should match a top-level manifest basename with node def
+- `node`: should match a top-level manifest basename with node def
+- `name`: used in the ami name and passed as facter variable to puppet to set client id
-- `source_ami`: base ami (eu-west1 ubuntu trusty)
+- `source_ami`: base ami (by default it is a eu-west1 region ubuntu trusty)
-- `instance_type`: aws instance type
+- `instance_type`: aws instance type (e.g., m1.small)

 Once the ami is created, you can make it public, see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sharingamis-intro.html
 If you play around and create ami-s you no longer want, make sure that you deregister them on the ec2 console or amazon will charge you (a minuscule fee) for storing them.

 ### bringing up VMs with vagrant

 After packer builds the ami, it also exports a corresponding aws vagrant box (using the vagrant postprocessor http://www.packer.io/intro/getting-started/vagrant.html.
-The box is saved under `boxes/<NODENAME>.aws.box`.
+The box is saved under `boxes/aws-<NAME>.box`.
 This box contains the actual ami number so you do not need to set it.

 To use this box, you need to install the `vagrant-aws` plugin for vagrant https://github.com/mitchellh/vagrant-aws, simply with